HumanCellAtlas/data-portal-content/content/about/platform/ingest-service.md

 ### Assemble

 All validated data are then transmitted to the Data Store.
-The Ingest Service prepares the data received from the contributors so that they can searched, browsed, analysed, etc. through the Data Portal.
+The Ingest Service prepares the data received from the contributors so that they can searched, browsed, analyzed, etc. through the Data Portal.